SantiagoGuzmanCastano/SantiagoGuzmanCastano/README.md

 ## Welcome! <img src="wave.gif" width="40">

-- 🧑‍🎓 I am a Systems Engineering student focused on growing as a developer and building solutions that make an impact.
 - 🏫 Studying at [Universidad de la Costa CUC](https://www.cuc.edu.co/).
-- 💡 I’m really passionate about programming.
-- 💻 I have an intermediate level in Python, HTML, and CSS, and a beginner level in JavaScript.
+- 💻 Python, HTML, CSS, Flutter, Dart.
-- 🎨 I also have a strong sense for design :)
-- 📈 I’m constantly learning!
+- 💡 Focused on building solutions that make an impact.
+- 📈 Constantly learning and growing as a developer.
-- 🎯 Goal: Work in tech and grow as a developer
+- 🎯 Goal: Work in tech and contribute to meaningful projects.

 <br>